 Murray’s nutritionist, Glenn Kearney, is well qualified in this regard.
 He believes in the power of super-strength collagen.
 He worked with supplement firm, Nutraformis, to create the collagen drink, especially for Murray.

 Kearney is a leading sports nutritionist with years of experience working alongside top-ranked athletes, including three-time Grand Slam tournament winner and two-time Olympic gold medallist Andy Murray.
 From January 2003 until February 2008, Glenn worked as the lead nutritionist for the All Blacks, the New Zealand national rugby union team.
 Following his success with the All Blacks, Kearney moved on to become a Lead Nutritionist at both UK Athletics and the Lawn Tennis Association, where he was part of the 2015 World Champion Davis Cup team.

 Other Recovery Properties

-Anti-inflammatories ginger, turmeric and copper can also reduce joint stiffness and help maintain a healthy immune system.
+Anti-inflammatories ginger, turmeric, and copper can also reduce joint stiffness and help maintain a healthy immune system.
 These include Vitamin C and hyaluronic acid, which have been proven in trials to speed up wound healing, increase energy, and improve muscular strength and mental alertness.
-Together all have been combined into the cherry-flavoured drink.
+Together all have been combined into the cherry-flavored drink.